starsite/FileMaker-Swift/README.md

 ### Set Global Fields (function)

 Data API v18 or later.
-Only an error code and message are returned with this function.
-This function is very similar to `editRecordWith(id:)`.
+Only an error `code` and `message` are returned with this function.
+This function is very similar to `editRecord(id:)`.
 Both accept a simple set of key-value pairs _and_ they're both PATCH methods.
 The main difference is the `globalFields` payload key and the `/globals` endpoint.

 ```swift
 // MARK: - set global fields -> (code, message)